-Graduates are equipped to interpret innovation and sustainability in their professional and application related depth and can name and evaluate different doctrinal opinions.
+The students are equipped to interpret innovation and sustainability in their professional and application- related depth and can name and evaluate different doctrinal opinions.

-Graduates are capable to apply more complex methods of generating and implementing ideas to current questions and problems in practice, such as the transformation to more sustainability in society and the economy.
+The students are capable of applying more complex methods of generating and implementing ideas to current questions and problems in practice, such as the transformation to more sustainability in society and the economy.
 They can independently carry out practice-related innovation management projects in teams and, if necessary, acquire further knowledge for the analysis and solution of corresponding problems, especially in the context of innovations for sustainability.

-Graduates are qualified to present, defend, critically evaluate their possible solutions and constructively integrate alternative solutions to representatives from different disciplines in science and business.
+The students are qualified to present, defend, critically evaluate their possible solutions and constructively integrate alternative solutions to representatives from different disciplines in science and business.

-Graduates are skilled to evaluate the potential and risks of new approaches in innovation management and identify and assess possible solutions for companies.
+The students are skilled in evaluating the potential and risks of new approaches in innovation management and identify and assess possible solutions for companies.
 They consider company-specific boundary conditions and the current state of research.
 Furthermore, graduates are enabled to understand the social and economic drivers as well as the implications of innovations in relation to their own professional activities.